gosub-com/Zurfur/README.md

     pub fun Main(args Array<str>):
         Log.Info("Hello World, 2+2={2+2}")

-Extension methods are declared at the namespace level:
+Functions declared at the module level are implicitly `static` without needing to use the keyword.
+Extension methods must be declared at the module level:

     // Declare an extension method for strings pub str::Rest() str: